frenchjacob/Image-Classification-Convolutional-Neural-Network/README.md

 4. In the final stage of the project, more advanced methods such as data augmentation and transfer learning were considered and investigated to further improve the classification accuracy.

-This project's approach demonstrates a comprehensive strategy for image classification, starting from basic techniques and gradually advancing to more sophisticated methods to achieve accurate results.
+This approach demonstrates a comprehensive strategy for image classification, starting from basic techniques and gradually advancing to more sophisticated methods to achieve accurate results.

+The attached report offers a thorough and detailed summary of the methods employed in the project, explaining the reasoning behind their selection.
+It also includes model comparisons to showcase their effectiveness and appropriateness for the task at hand.

 The project consists of two main components: